BasetHamza/MyReads_A_Book_Tracking_App/README.md

     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
+    ├── components # A folder that contains all the React components used in this project │   ├── ListBooks.js # A component responsible for presenting the current library with the three shelves to the user.
+    │   ├── Shelf.js # A component responsible for presenting a shelf in the library used by the ListBooks component │   ├── SearchBooks.js # A component responsible of performing the search for books in the server.
+    │   └── BookCard.js # A component that is responsible for presenting the book card to the user.
+    │   └── BookShelfCHanger.js # A component that is used by BookCard to present the functionality of changing the shelf of a book.
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```